 The Expendable Bathythermograph (XBT)

 A photograph of the XBT Autolauncher is shown in Figure 2.
-Up to six probes can be preloaded and then deployed at predetermined launch times or positions.
+Up to eight probes can be preloaded and then deployed at predetermined launch times or positions.

 UOT Data Collection

 NOAA, other national groups and the international community have established several mechanisms for the collection of UOT data which are described below.
 An important consideration when designing these mechanisms for data acquisition is the sampling srategy necessary for particular scientific or operational needs.

 To date, the primary source of UOT data has been the XBT Volunteer Observing Ship (VOS) program using Shipboard Environmental data Acquisition Systems (SEAS) for data collection and transmission.
 SEAS was developed by NOAA to provide accurate meteorological and oceanographic data in real time from ships at sea through the use of satellite data transmission techniques.
 The system transmits data through either the GOES or INMARSAT satellites to NOAA.
 Currently, SEAS has the capability to transmit surface weather, XBT, CTD and ADCP data.